BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 #### Outputting PSBTs

 Obviously, once you have signed a PSBT, you will need to output it, so that you can pass it on to another app or Wallet, which can finish signing (if necessary) and/or send the transaction to the Bitcoin network.
-A PSBT can be shared as BASE-64, a QR Code, or a .PSBT file.
+A PSBT can be shared as BASE-64, a QR Code of a `ur:envelope` or a `ur:crypto-response`, or a .PSBT file.
 As usual, a variety of methods may be used to Share, including the Clipboard, printing, and saving to files.

 <div align="center">
   <table border=0>